babylonchain/btc-staker/README.md

 1. The `Key` parameter in the config below is the name of the key in the keyring to use for signing transactions.
 Use the key name you created in [Create a Babylon keyring with funds](#create-a-babylon-keyring-with-funds)
 2. Ensure that the `KeyringDirectory` is set to the location where the keyring is stored.
-3. Make sure to use  `test` keyring backend.
+3. Make sure to use the  `test` keyring backend.

 ```bash
 [babylon]